HenryofSkalitz1202/Cyberpunk2077BruteForceSolver/README.md

 <h1 align="center">Cyberpunk 2077 Breach Protocol Brute Force Solver</h1>

 Cyberpunk 2077 Breach Protocol Brute Force Solver is a program that solve Breach Protocol minigames in Cyberpunk 2077 by giving the most optimal solution available.
-This program uses a brute-force approach, meaning it finds all the possible solutions firsthand then searches for the solution which outputs the highest points.
+This program uses a brute-force approach, meaning it finds all the possible solutions firsthand then searches for the solution which outputs the highest points. <br />
 <br />
 Components of this game include:
 1. Token - consisting of two alphanumeric characters such as E9, BD, and 55.